sam8gupta/movie_trailer/README.md

     "https://www.youtube.com/watch?v=TIE92mUvSsw"
     )

-All the movies added will start displat displaying on the webpage.
+All the movies added will be displayed on the webpage.

 ## Conclusion